Diabetic waste

 • clippers

-Request a diabetic sharps waste collection
+Request a diabetic sharps waste collection or exchange

 Domestic clinical waste